-Rank Function is a built-in function in MS Excel.
+The RANK function is a built-in function in MS Excel.
 It falls under the category of STATISTICAL functions in Excel.
-The function is used to get the rank of a given number from the list of numbers.
+This function is used to get the rank of a given number from the list of numbers.

-The function has three arguments out of which first two are required and the last one is optional.
+The RANK formula in Excel has three arguments: the first two are required, and the last one is optional.

 - number = A number for which the rank is to be found out.

-- ref = the range of numbers w.r.t which the rank of a given number is to be found
+- ref = the range of numbers concerning which the rank of a given number is to be found.

-- order = the order (ascending or descending) in which the numbers should be ranked.
+- order = the order (ascending or descending) in which we should rank the numbers.
 0 = Descending order; 1 = Ascending order.
-If the order is omitted, the default value is zero, i.e. descending order.
+If the order is omitted, the default value is zero, i.e., descending order.

 Example #1 – Find Steve’s Rank in Maths

-- The first parameter is the input value of which the rank is to be calculated.
-Here, B6 represents Steve’s marks in Maths i.e. 68.
+- The first parameter is the input value, of which the rank is to be calculated.
+Here, B6 represents Steve’s marks in Maths, 68.

-- The 2nd parameter, the total cells containing Maths marks are from B1 to B11.
-So, the range is B1:B11 that comprises of all students’ marks in Maths.
+- The total cells containing Maths marks are the second parameter from B1 to B11.
+So, the range is B1:B11, which comprises all students’ marks in Maths.

-- The highest value represents the rank 1 and the lowest representing the last rank.
-So, the 3rd parameter is skipped, and Excel treats it as 0, the default order as descending
+- The highest value represents the rank 1, and the lowest represents the last rank.
+So, the third parameter is skipped, and Excel treats it as 0.
+The default order is descending.

 Example #2 – Find the Lowest Runtime from the Race Record

-- In the above example, different Time values are given.
-We have to find the lowest runtime from the given records.
+- In the above example, different time values are given.
+We have to find the lowest runtime from the provided records.

-- Unlike example #1, here, the lowest runtime indicates the 1st rank and the highest runtime indicates the last rank.
-So, we need to apply ascending order while calculating the rank function in excel.
-Hence, the 3rd parameter is given as 1.
+- Unlike example #1, the lowest runtime indicates the 1st rank, and the highest runtime indicates the last rank.
+So, we need to apply ascending order while calculating the rank in Excel.
+Hence, the third parameter is given as 1.

-- So, RANK (B3, mytime, 1) returns the lowest runtime as the rank 1 from the given race times.
+- So, the RANK (B3, my time, 1) function returns the lowest runtime as the rank 1 from the given race times.

 Example #3 – Value Not Present

-- As shown in the above figure, the 1st parameter i.e. the value for which the rank is to be calculated is NOT present in the range of cells given in the 2nd parameter, then the function returns #NA! indicating that the value is invalid i.e. not present in the given range of reference cells.
+- As shown in the above figure, the first parameter, which is the value for which the rank is to be calculated, is NOT present in the range of cells given in the second parameter, then the Excel RANK formula returns #NA!
+Error indicating that the value is invalid, i.e., not present in the given range of reference cells.

-- As shown in the above figure, number 59 is not present in the range and hence #NA! is returned as result shown in cell C8.
+- As shown in the above figure, number 59 is not in the range.
+Hence, the #NA!
+Error is returned as a result shown in cell C8.

-- One must correct the 1st parameter in such a case.
+- One must correct the first parameter in such a case.

 Example #4 – Text Formatted Numerical Values

-- As shown in the above figure, the 1st parameter i.e. the value for which the rank is to be calculated is given in the text format i.e. “5” as shown in the above figure.
-The value does not remain a number as it is quoted in double quotes and hence treated as a text.
+- The first parameter, the value for which the rank is calculated, is given in the text format, “5,” as shown in the above figure.
+The value is not a number as it is quoted in double quotes.
+Hence, treated as a text.

-- Since the rank cannot be calculated over text data, the function returns #N/A! error indicating that the value is Not Available in the given range of cells.
+- Since the rank cannot be calculated over text data, the function returns #N/A!
+The error indicates that the value is unavailable in the given range of cells.
 The resultant cell C6 has #N/A returned as the result of the function.

-- One must correct the 1st parameter in such a case.
+- One must correct the first parameter in such a case.